portainer/portainer-docs/docs/v2.0/volumes/delete.md

 # Delete a Volume

-From Portainer UI you can delete a volume.
-Note that all the content inside that the volume is going to be erased.
+From Portainer you can delete a volume.
+Note that all the content inside the deleted volume will be erased.

 ## Deleting a Volume

-Go to <b>Volumes</b>, select the volume you want remove, and do a click in <b>Remove</b>.
+Go to <b>Volumes</b>, select the volume you want remove, and click <b>Remove</b>.

 ![delete](assets/delete-1.png)